 What is the status of the project Winter 2013?

 The Approval Process for a typical project is summarized on this site.

 In February, 2013, the project was brought before the Board of Selectman, then onto the Board of Finance for approval to float a bond.
 Bonding is the lowest cost of financing.
-Since the project is over $1MM, a Town wide vote is required.
-That is slated to happen with the budget vote late May.
+Since the project is over $1MM, a Town wide vote was required.
+That happened May 2013 and was approved for bonding up to $2.5MM.

 How is the project paid for?

-The project costs are funded by a Bond Anticipation Note (BAN), that is eventually converted into a 20-year bond.
+The project costs are funded by a Bond Anticipation Note (BAN), which will be eventually converted into a 20-year bond.
 The bond is paid by those benefited by the project, the condo owners.
 See an explanation Benefit Assessments.
 Be sure to review the Q&A page as well.
-Benefit Assessments calculations for this High Meadow, Newbury Crossing and Ledgewood project are provided for here by way of explantion and example.
+Benefit Assessments calculations for this High Meadow, Newbury Crossing and Ledgewood project are provided for here by way of explanation and example.

 The map below is not easy to read on the web but gives a rough idea of the proposed project.
 The plan is to take advantage of some existing septic system piping.
 The green lines are new sewer lines.
 The shaded area is wetlands.
 The entire flow is proposed to go under the RR tracks into lines buried in Pocono Road almost directy in front of the Fire House.

 The red lines will be new installation inside the boundaries of each association and owned by the associations.